-- 1 Successful FLARE grants can start at the earliest on 1 April 2017. - 2 For ongoing FLARE grants, annual financial reports have to be submitted to the SNSF, but no scientific reports are necessary.
+- 1 Successful FLARE grants can start at the earliest on 1 April 2023. - 2 For ongoing FLARE grants, annual financial reports have to be submitted to the SNSF.
+A scientific final report has to be submitted for all FLARE grants except for the specific funding for the LHC (cf. 6).